Fairness for High Skilled Immigrants Act: History

+The legislation was also included in 2 major attempts at comprehensive immigration reform both under President Obama in 2013 and President Trump in 2018.

+The bills provision was also included in the 2018 comprehensive bill led by House Republicans, H.R.
+6136, the Border Security and Immigration Reform Act of 2018.
+The bill received strong backing from President Donald Trump, who framed it as a cornerstone of his immigration policy agenda.
+The administration emphasized its alignment with Trump’s "four pillars" for immigration reform.
+Immigration restrictionist groups also supported the bill due to its provisions to eliminate "catch and release," tighten asylum standards, and restrict family-based immigration, which aligned with their goals of reducing overall immigration levels.

 H.R.392 - Fairness for High-Skilled Immigrants Act of 2017

-The bill, H.R.392 was originally introduced in the U.S. House of Representatives in January of 2017 by Representative Chaffetz.
-On July 11th 2017, Representative Yoder assumed first sponsorship of H.R.392 with unanimous consent, for the purpose of adding cosponsors and requesting reprintings pursuant to clause 7 of rule XII, without objection.
+The bill, H.R.392 was originally introduced in the U.S. House of Representatives in January 2017 by Representative Chaffetz.
+On July 11, 2017, Representative Yoder assumed first sponsorship of H.R.392 with unanimous consent, for the purpose of adding cosponsors and requesting reprintings pursuant to clause 7 of rule XII, without objection.

 The bill got 329 cosponsors, which includes 25 original sponsors.

 Bill summary

 This bill amends the Immigration and Nationality Act to: